LIRA-V: Lightweight Remote Attestation for Constrained RISC-V Devices: RISC-V Preliminaries

 The RISC-V Privileged Architecture Specification~\cite{riscv:privileged_arch} describes three CPU privilege modes: \emph{machine} (M), \emph{supervisor} (S) and \emph{user} (U) mode.
 M mode is the highest privileged level, akin to EL3 in ARMv8, that is intended for device firmware, e.g., bootloaders.
 Machine mode is uninterruptible, cannot be disrupted by lower privilege levels, and is the first mode entered upon a device reset.
 M mode also operates only on physical addresses; it does not access memory using virtual address translation.
 All RISC-V implementations must support M mode as a mandatory requirement.
 S-mode is designed for privileged OS services, such as virtual memory management, while U-mode is intended for low privilege applications.
 In general, embedded devices---the focus of this work---are envisaged to possess either only M or M and U modes~\cite{riscv:privileged_arch}.

-Physical Memory Protection (PMP) is a security enhancement to the RISC-V architecture first proposed in 2017 that allows the designation of access control permissions---read (\texttt{R}), write (\texttt{W}), execute (\texttt{X})---to particular physical memory address regions while in machine mode.
-PMP is configured using a dedicated bank of RISC-V control status registers (CSRs) that specify the desired permission and the associated address (\texttt{A}) region.
+Physical Memory Protection (PMP) is a RISC-V security enhancement proposed in 2017 that allows the designation of access control permissions---read (\texttt{R}), write (\texttt{W}), execute (\texttt{X})---to physical memory address regions while in machine mode.
+PMP is configured using a bank of RISC-V control status registers (CSRs) that specify the desired permission and the associated address (\texttt{A}) region.
 Setting the PMP lock (\texttt{L}) bit can be optionally used to prevent M-mode from modifying that region's access control permissions once set; locked registers are released only when the CPU is reset.
 PMP checks are applied to all memory accesses when the current processor privilege mode is in S- or U-mode when the \texttt{L} is not set, or to all modes when \texttt{L} is set.
-Setting the target region and its access control parameters is performed using banks of PMP address (\texttt{pmpaddr}) and PMP configuration (\texttt{pmpcfg}) registers, shown in Fig. \ref{fig:pmp}.
+PMP access violations are trapped at the processor level.
+Setting target regions and their access control parameters is performed using the PMP address (\texttt{pmpaddr}) and configuration (\texttt{pmpcfg}) registers on a supported RISC-V device, shown in Fig. \ref{fig:pmp}.